 Myth #2: Virtual assistants are remote and, therefore, unproductive.

 By nature, a virtual assistant does business in the digital space.
 They often work independently or with a virtual assistant outsourcing company.
-Because their direct boss communicates with them primarily online, virtual assistants get a bad rap for something unfounded, which is that they have a tendency to loaf around during work hours.
+Because their direct boss communicates with them primarily online, virtual assistants get a bad rap for something unfounded.
+One of the most prevalent myths about virtual assistants is, that they tend to loaf around during work hours.

-Virtual assistant services have existed for a long time, much longer than this or any of the myths and misconceptions assumed about the line of work.
+VA services have existed for a long time, much longer than these virtual assistant myths and misconceptions have been assumed by people in various industries.
 If VAs were generally unproductive, don’t you think there’d be significantly less demand for them today?

 Myth #3: There’s no need to train virtual assistants.